 Although merchant cash advances are often compared to a traditional bank loan, as the name suggests, they actually work slightly differently.
-A merchant cash advance is not actually considered to be a loan, instead, it is a form of advance payment borrowed against the your business’ future income.
+A merchant cash advance is not actually considered to be a loan, instead, it is a form of advance payment borrowed against your business’ future income.

 The initial sum put forward by a merchant cash advance provider is repaid through card payments and ecommerce transactions.
 The percentage that a business is expected to repay each month out of their takings is predetermined when the cash advance is agreed upon.